opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 :   A working copy of the layer is copied into the package folder.
 Every
     change which is done in the packaged project during work is recorded in a changelog.
-When synchronizing the changes back later on, this log will be replazed and all changes also be applied to the main data base.
+When synchronizing the changes back later on, this log will be replaced and all changes also be applied to the main data base.
 There is no conflict handling in place.

 Remove